 Might as well let it all hang out at a music festival or concert if you ask me, where the majority jostle and compete for their identity.
 You can show off your Corbyn or Che Guevara social revolutionary T-shirt, and listen to an artist like Eminem you once admired open with a cliché-laden anti-Trump tirade, followed by a one-off ‘I say fuck …… you say Trump’ rapper crowd duet at the 2017 Leeds Festival.
 As someone said, if the 20-year-old Eminem met the 40-year-old Eminem, he’d punch the progressive tosser in the face!

 Most common sensible souls would say he’d be better off using his music as a personal anger management run-off, rather than stirring up racial hatred and division to prove his honorary black rapper status.
 What’s with the white man’s guilt, Eminem?
 I thought you were bigger than that, you giant, crowd pleasing cock.
-And since you insist, I choose Trump!
+And since you insist I, like many African Americans who want to work for a living, choose Trump!

 Well, he’s not the only celebrity caught in that effect, is he?